Faisalsaddiqui/cheque-digitalization-flask-app/README.md

 - **Backend:** Python

-- **Libraries:** Required Python libraries are listed in requirements.txt.
+- **Libraries:** Required Python libraries are listed in requirements.txt

 Clone the repository
 ```